JolandaKwinkelenberg/fitnessefixtures/README.md

 You can download the jar with all compiled fixtures from our fitnesse.solutions website: https://fitnesse.solutions/files/ConsagFitNesseFixtures.jar

 Note: Fixtures are compiled for Java 1.8

+## Fixtures in action

+Some fixtures can be seen in action on our fitnesse.solutions website: https://fitnesse.solutions/ConsagDemo, e.g. the fixture to start an Informatica PowerCenter workflow: https://fitnesse.solutions/ConsagDemo.StartWorkflow